daedalus/stack_smashing/README.md

 ```

-Lets compile it
+Lets compile it:
 ```
 gcc vuln.c -o vuln

 ```

-Attempting execution with a simple string such as 'hello' returns no errors
+Attempting execution with a simple string such as 'hello' returns no errors:
 ```
 $ ./vuln hello
 ```

-Now if we send more than what we defined in our buffer
+Now if we send more than what we defined in our buffer:
 ```
 $ ./vuln $(python -c 'print "\x41" * 524 ')
 Segmentation fault
 ```

-This means that we overrun the buffer
+This means that we overrun the buffer.

 Lets retry this in the GDB debuger: